 International on Turtle Creek

-Key Players: Jake Milner and Shawn Burns with Davidson Bogel
+Key Players: Chad Cook with Quadrant Investments and Jake Milner and Scott Lake with Davidson Bogel

 The largest commercial property to sell in the Design District in 2020, the International on Turtle Creek sits at over 100,000 square feet and houses 25 tenants.
 It was originally built in 1949 as a parts warehouse.
 Dallas’ Quadrant Investment Properties purchased the landmark property from another Dallas-based company, Stockdale Investment Group, which bought the property in 2016.
 The International is just one piece in the larger-scale movements that Quadrant Investments are making in the Design District.
 They have plans to redevelop the dozen other buildings they have purchased in the area.